-The following information text is displayed in the instrument panel $^{10)}$: CHECK COOLANT INSTRUCTIONS MANUAL.
+The instrument panel displays shows the following message $^{10)}$: CHECK COOLANT INSTRUCTIONS MANUAL.

 First look at the coolant temperature gauge.
 The coolant temperature is too high if the needle is over the warning area on the dial.
 Stop the vehicle, switch off the engine and wait for it to cool down.
 Check the coolant level.